fredrikhgrelland/data-mesh/README.md

 This repo will set up a vagrant box on your local machine with an integrated suite of tools; `MinIO`, `hive`, `hive-metastore`, `Presto` and `Hue`.

 ## How does this work
 Data is stored in `MinIO`, an S3 compliant object storage.
-Data in S3 can be accessed by `Presto`, a "SQL on enything" distributed database through table definitions stored in `hive-metastore`.
+Data in S3 can be accessed by `Presto`, a "SQL on anything" distributed database through table definitions stored in `hive-metastore`.
 You may use `Presto-CLI` to send queries to `Presto` or you may use the integrated SQL-interface called `Hue` that is automatically connected to our `Presto`.
 In `Hue` you can then write and visualize SQL-queries executed by `Presto`.

 ## How to use
 ### Setup